-The best way to address these issues is with a knowledgeable doctor that can help guide you back to a balanced and normal state.
+The best way to address these issues is with a knowledgeable doctor who can help guide you back to a balanced and normal state.

 Using bio-identical hormones such as progesterone, testosterone, and thyroid hormone can help.

-Some people may also find a benefit in adding prescription medications as well.
+Some people may also find a benefit in adding prescription medications.